InternetOfUs/interaction-protocol-engine/Norms.md

     * ``Url``  _Output_  string of the API point to the social context builder.
     * ``Paths``  _Input_  array of values used to build the API point.
 - ``wenet_social_context_builder_update_preferences(UserId,TaskId,Users)``
-  This predicate is used to update the preferences of an user.
+  This predicate is used to update the preferences of a user.
     * ``UserId``  _Input_  string with the user identifier.
     * ``TaskId``  _Input_  string with the task identifier.
     * ``Users``  _Input_  array of string with the identifiers of the preferred users.
 - ``wenet_social_context_builder_retrieve_social_explanation(SocialExplanation,UserId,TaskId)``
-  This predicate is used to get the social explanation to choose an user.
+  This predicate is used to get the social explanation to choose a user.
     * ``SocialExplanation``  _Output_  JSON model with the social explanation.
     * ``UserId``  _Input_  string with the user identifier.
     * ``TaskId``  _Input_  string with the task identifier.